 Questions during Dharma Combat, discussions during workshops or Sangha Circles, and other group sharing scenarios such as Open Sozan are venues in which highly sensitive personal information may arise.
 All participants are expected to treat personal information with kindness and compassion and respect the confidentiality of these environments.
 In accordance with postings in the temple, participants should be aware that certain events are broadcast and recorded.

 When complaints are made or concerns are expressed, one person should not be expected to hold these things in secret.
-It is understood that members of the EAR Council and the appropriate bodies with which it consults during the Formal Reconciliation and Grievance Process will be privy to information relevant to the process and that the EAR Council is charged with keeping records pertaining to cases going through this process.
-Where the outcome of the process results in action to be implemented by administrative bodies, those bodies will be privy to the relevant information.
+It is understood that members of the EAR Council, the Abbot, at least one member of the Clergy, and other appropriate leadership with which they consult during the Informal Reconciliation and Formal Grievance Process will be privy to information relevant to the process.

 It is understood that action will be taken on anything that a therapist or clergy person would be mandated by law to report, such as suspected abuse or neglect of a child, an elder, or a disabled person.
+In cases where such reporting is mandated, the Abbot, will be informed and will share this with necessary individuals, possibly including the Board of Directors, guiding teachers, clergy, or leadership bodies.
+Information will only be shared as needed to discern the best course of action, carry out any plan, provide pastoral counseling, and meet legal and ethical requirements on behalf of the Temple.

-Teacher and Priest Code of Ethics
+Teacher, Priest and Priest-in-Training Code of Ethics

 Teachers, priests, and priests in training undertake to uphold the Sixteen Zen Bodhisattva Precepts, to adhere to this code of ethics, and to embrace the additional responsibilities expressed below.